 - a brief description of your project (less than 100 words).

 CARF staff will then contact you to arrange a kick-off meeting with you.

 - CARF Project Scope Form (PDF file, 433.5 KB)

 - CARF Sample Declaration Form (PDF file, 715.1 KB)

 - CARF User Agreement (PDF file, 1.1 MB)

 Step 3: Attend the kick-off meeting

-After you’ve completed the CARF orientation session, you’ll receive swipe card access to the CARF labs.
-You can then book in for instrument training to start working at CARF.
+You will be invited to attend a CARF orientation session, which provides an overview of CARF, lab safety information and a tour of the main labs.
+After you’ve completed the CARF orientation session, you’ll receive swipe card access to the relevant CARF labs and will be able to book instrument training and start working at CARF.